-During these difficult times - as we all work together to combat the spread of Covid-19 - GMFRS is committed to ensuring that your business and your employees remain safe from fire.
+During these difficult times - as we all work together to combat the spread of coronavirus (Covid-19).
+Greater Manchester Fire and Rescue Service (GMFRS) is committed to helping your business and your employees remain safe from fire.

 Any significant changes identified should be recorded where necessary and actioned as required within appropriate timescales.